JuliaInterop/MATLAB.jl/README.md

 **Important**: The procedure to setup this package consists of the following steps.

 By default, `MATLAB.jl` uses the MATLAB installation with the greatest version number.
-To specify that a specific MATLAB installation should be used, set the environment variable `MATLAB_HOME`.
+To specify that a specific MATLAB installation should be used, set the environment variable `MATLAB_ROOT`.

 ### Windows